 Arch House by Baao Architects

-They partnered with BDDW to provide furnishings throughout the house.
-The existing building is a relatively compact Anglo-Italianate townhouse circa 1860, and a three-story extension was added to expand the living space.
+In partnership with BDDW, furnishings have been provided throughout the house.
+The existing structure is a relatively compact Anglo-Italianate townhouse from around 1860, and a three-story extension was added to expand the living space.

 Photography by Francis Dzikowski/OTTO